albatrosspreacher/notion-discord-rpc/README.md

 ## What This Script Can't Do
 - Update the Notion page name if changed after running the script.
 Maybe in the future, eh?
 - Run on platforms other than Windows.
 Why not?
-As of now, the script uses Applescript to check if Notion is open or not.
+As of now, the script uses AppleScript to check if Notion is open or not.
 Hence, it is not supported on other platforms

 ## Contribution
 - This is an open-source project, and shall continue to remain so!
 Make a pull request!
 All contributions are welcome :D